-Since its humble beginnings in 1967, the Monex companies have led the industry in silver coin investing programs by offering U.S. "junk silver coins" in $1000 face value bags.
-Besides making pre-1965 US silver coins for sale a widely accepted investment to the American public, Monex has also made buying and selling coins over the phone the preferred transaction method.
-As America's premier silver coin dealer, Monex inaugurated the first and only financing program for buying silver coins.
+Since its humble beginnings in 1967, the Monex companies have led the industry in silver coin investing programs by offering circulating U.S. "junk silver coins" in $1,000 face value bags.
+Besides making the sale of pre-1965 U.S. silver coins a widely accepted investment to the American public, Monex has also made buying and selling coins over the phone preferred for serious investing volume.
+As America's premier silver coin dealer, Monex inaugurated the foremost financing program for buying silver coins.

-Today, the U. S. Mint issues American Silver Eagle coins, offering a .999 fine investment grade purity alternative to the 90% junk silver coin bags.
+In 1982, the first silver eagles were the Monex Silver Eagles, which became the first private bullion minting project produced at Canada's Royal Mint.
+This was four years prior to the U. S. Mint introducing their American Silver Eagle Coins, which offered the same .999 fine investment grade purity as an alternative to the 90% junk silver coin bags.
 Many analysts feel that silver, and specifically silver coins, presents an outstanding investment opportunity.
 Monex prides itself on having the best silver coin prices and programs in the silver coin industry.
-You can get up-to-date live coin prices on-line or by phone.
+You can get up-to-date live coin prices here online, the mobilemonex.com smartphone app or by phone.

 Silver Bullion Coins Available:

-Silver Canadian Maple Leaf bullion coins are among the purest silver coins available, and each contains one troy ounce of pure .9999 fine (''four-nines'' fine) silver bullion.
-With a face value of five Canadian dollars, the Silver Canadian Maple Leaf boasts a higher face value than other government-issued one-ounce silver bullion coins.
+Silver Canadian Maple Leaf bullion coins are the most valued by investors and are among the purest silver coins available, and each containing one troy ounce of pure .9999 fine (''four-nines'' fine) silver bullion.
+With a face value of five Canadian dollars, the Silver Canadian Maple Leaf boasts both greater purity and a higher face value than other government-issued one-ounce silver bullion coins.
 Minted continuously since 1988, the Silver Canadian Maple Leaf features an image of Queen Elizabeth II on the obverse and Canada's well-known national symbol, the maple leaf, on the reverse side of the coin.
 Silver Canadian Maple Leaf bullion coins are available from Monex in units of 100 coins.More Information

 First minted in 2015 by the Royal Canadian Mint, the SuperLeaf™ is a 1.5 troy ounce "four-nines" (.9999) fine, legal-tender pure silver bullion coin from the Royal Canadian Mint.
 We call it, simply, the SuperLeaf™ and it is available in the USA exclusively from Monex.
 On the coin's obverse is the image of Queen Elizabeth II.
 On the coin's reverse is the maple leaf image created by Royal Canadian Mint artist and senior engraver Stan Witten.
 The SuperLeaf™ coin has a face value of eight (8) Canadian dollars and has the same diameter of the standard Silver Maple Leaf (38 mm) but is thicker by half.
 Monex offers the SuperLeaf™ coins for personal delivery only.
 These coins are packaged in tubes of 15 coins, and you can purchase what's widely known as a "monster box" containing 20 tubes for a total of 300 coins, or 450 troy ounces of pure silver.
 Or, you can purchase as few as 60 coins (four tubes of 15 coins) . . . or in any multiple of 60 coins.More Information